OUR PEOPLE

 Leslie is a Senior Advisory Board member for Embodied Labs, an organization providing virtual-reality training programs to providers of care and services to older adults.
 Through this training, staff and carepartners can “embody” an older adult with dementia, bringing better, more compassionate care.
 Leslie is a board member at CMSS as of 2021.

-Leslie currently lives in Chicago and Michigan.
+Leslie resides in Chicago and Michigan

 Bill Lowe